timharek/everyday-privacy/report.md

 \newpage
 # Introduction
 <!-- TODO -->
 The goal of this project is to educate everyday folks about online privacy and security, by securing their accounts and removing unnecessary data, and inform about which information is being collected.
+A secondary goal would be to do this in such a manner that everyone is able to contribute to the project, update when new information comes, add new services and reach more people.

+Today, there are existing solutions to this problem, like PrivacyTools[^20] and Prism Break[^21].
+But these tools are proactive, you need to seek information actively.
+With this project, you should be able to specify what kind of services you use and get the correct information.

 # Website
 <!-- TODO -->